serverless/blog/posts/2017-07-05-serverless-v1.17.0.md

 - John Doe

-### Get Involved
+## The Road Ahead

-Serverless has a really helpful, vibrant and awesome community.
-Want to help us build the best Serverless tooling out there?
+Serverless has a really open, helpful, and vibrant community which helps building the best Serverless toolings out there.

-Contributing isn't just about code!
-Chime in on [discussions](https://github.com/serverless/serverless/labels/stage%2Fneeds-feedback), help with [documentation updates](https://github.com/serverless/serverless/labels/kind%2Fdocs) or [review Pull Requests](https://github.com/serverless/serverless/pulls).
+We've already started to fill the next [1.18 milestone](https://github.com/serverless/serverless/milestone/33).
+Feel free to jump into the issue discussions or implementations for the upcoming features!

+The current milestone is no the only way to find areas for contributions!
+We've got a couple of different issues and PRs which are just waiting for a feedback, implemenation or code review.

-Just filter by [our labels](https://github.com/serverless/serverless/labels) such as [easy-pick](https://github.com/serverless/serverless/issues?q=is%3Aopen+is%3Aissue+label%3Astatus%2Feasy-pick), [help-wanted](https://github.com/serverless/serverless/issues?q=is%3Aopen+is%3Aissue+label%3Astatus%2Fhelp-wanted) or [needs-feedback](https://github.com/serverless/serverless/labels/stage%2Fneeds-feedback) to find areas where you can help us!
+Just filter by [our labels](https://github.com/serverless/serverless/labels) to find areas where you can help!

-Furthermore, we're always seeking feedback from our community to build the features in the best way possible.
-[Here's a list](https://github.com/serverless/serverless/labels/stage%2Fneeds-feedback) with issues where we need your feedback and insights in your real world usage of Serverless.

-### Next Steps

-We've already started filling in the next [milestones](https://github.com/serverless/serverless/milestones).
-Check out the [1.18 milestone](https://github.com/serverless/serverless/milestone/33) to see what we have planned for the next release.
+**Aside:** Contributing isn't just about writing code!
+Feel free to chime in on [issue discussions](https://github.com/serverless/serverless/issues) or [review Pull Requests](https://github.com/serverless/serverless/pulls).

 We hope that you like the new release!
-Let us know if you have any questions or feedback in [our Forum](http://forum.serverless.com/) or [GitHub Issues](https://github.com/serverless/serverless/issues).
+Let us know if you have any questions or feedback in [our Forum](http://forum.serverless.com/) or our [GitHub Issues](https://github.com/serverless/serverless/issues).

 ## Serverless Examples